DrM0SK4/az900-study-guide/Azure900-study.md

   >
   > - A budget is where you set a spending limit for Azure.
 You can set budgets based on a subscription, resource group, service type, or other criteria.
 When you set a budget, you will also set a budget alert.
 When the budget hits the budget alert level, it will trigger a budget alert that shows up in the cost alerts area.
   > - Azure Reservations are a benefit offered by Microsoft that can save you up to 72% as compared to pay-as-you-go prices.
+  > - The cost of Azure products, services, and resources can vary across locations and regions.
+If possible, you should use them in those locations and regions where they cost less.
+  > - Over time, one way to reduce costs is to gradually move IaaS workloads to run on platform as a service (PaaS) services.
   >
 - ### Describe the purpose of tags
   >